shmcminn/AU-data-spring2021/finalproject.md

 ### Examples of ideas from final projects in previous terms:

 * How do locations of grocery stores differ in urban and rural communities?
-* How did skatbacks (smaller running backs) perform vs. running backs as a whole?
 * How do African-American reporters wear their hair on TV, and what does that say about the news businiess?
+* How Chinese investment in the US has changed

 ### Examples of professional work that follows this general format